muses-fm/muses/README.md

-# res(o)nate
+# MUSES.FM

+> 👷 Currently in research, design & prototyping phase.

-res(o)nate is a community-owned music curation platform that allows artists to distribute new releases to playlist curators without intermediaries.
+MUSES.FM is a community-owned music curation platform built on [DFINITY](https://dfinity.org/).
 Check the [strategy document](doc/strategy.md) for more information.
 Join the [Telegram group](https://t.me/joinchat/DSuYKQSFcCg9Fb00) for development and community updates.

 ## Development